leah-jala/Portfolio2-Quiz-Geography/README.md

 The beer images were also listed as a problem.
 I had already used TinyPNG to compress them and I changed the height values to be explicit, but it did not change the Lighthouse result.

 ## Technology
+- HTML - This provides the structure of the quiz.
+- CSS - The quiz was styled with a linked CSS file.
+- JavaScript - The quiz's game play logic was created using Javascript.
+- GitPod - GitPod was the development environment used to create the game and push it to GitHub.
 - [Google Fonts](https://fonts.google.com/) - I used the Roboto font style.
+- [Font Awesome](https://fontawesome.com/) - For the beer pint images.
+- Balsamiq Wireframes - The site was designed on the Balsamiq desktop app.
 - W3C Markup Validation Service
 - W3C CSS Validation Service - Jigsaw
 - Lighthouse